isg-software/progresspie/README.md

 * `overlap` option
 * Was noch?

-But some changes have been made which could affect backwards compatibility in a few cases.
-This is the main reason for the majon version increase: When updating to V2.0.0, you should make sure the following changes don't affect your current uses.
+But some changes have been made which could _affect backwards compatibility_ in a few cases.
+This is the main reason for the major version increase (see [semantic versioning][https://docs.npmjs.com/getting-started/semantic-versioning]): When updating to V2.0.0, you should make sure the following changes don't affect your current uses, otherwise you might have to change.

 .todo
 * Kein separator mehr bei Einfügen in leere Elemente (ggf. selbst anhängen!)